-Consumers with long and strong credit histories generally stand a better chance of getting financing from an auto lender, and may enjoy better financing terms and a greater choice of vehicles.
+Consumers with long and strong credit histories generally stand a better chance of getting financing from an auto lender, and may enjoy better terms and a greater choice of vehicles.

 When you’re in one of these situations, there are a number of steps that may be taken to make the whole process easier.

 - A down payment will reduce what you need to borrow and may also reduce what you pay in finance charges over the course of the loan.
-It may be a requirement from some lenders.
+It could be a requirement from some lenders.

-Apply for a car loan with RoadLoans.
+Apply for a car loan online.